coderacheal/Portfolio/README.md

 To run the project, execute the following command:

-Right click on the index.html file
+- Right click on the index.html file and open with live server

 ### Run tests